lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

 solely to minimize hard-coded duplication of the strings ``'rectangle_partition'`` and ``'rectangle_mesh'``.

 In the code pertaining to ``# Partition``, we will again pass an empty string for the ``journal_options``.
-We will re-open the discussion of using the journal file's command line interface via the ``journal_options`` variable in :ref:`tutorial_parameter_substitution`.
+We will re-open the discussion of using the journal file's command-line interface via the ``journal_options`` variable in :ref:`tutorial_parameter_substitution`.
 Next, the ``workflow`` list is extended once again to include the action to use the :meth:`waves.scons_extensions.abaqus_journal` builder.
 The ``target`` list specifies the files created by the :meth:`waves.scons_extensions.abaqus_journal` task's action, and the ``source`` list specifies on which files to act in order to